finos/FDC3/docs/api/conformance/Metadata-Tests.md

+---
+id: Metadata Tests
+sidebar_label: Metadata Tests
+title: Metadata Tests
+hide_title: true
+---

 # Metadata & Instance Test Cases

 You will need to pre-populate the AppDirectory with the following items: